Warnervale Airport

 The airport is about a 1-hour 45 minute drive north of Sydney and around 40 minutes south of Newcastle, 1 km east of the Pacific Motorway.
 Access is via Jack Grant Avenue (off Sparks Road).

+Central Coast Aero Club operates as both a CASA-approved flight training organisation and a not-for-profit aero club out of Warnervale Airport.

 Australian Air League

 Warnervale Aerodrome is the current base of the Australian Air League Toukley Squadron.
 Parade nights are held weekly.